OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dd/load.md

 ---
 title: load
-description: This docusaurus page provides detailed information on how to load a stock ticker to perform analysis, providing instructions on usage and descriptions of various parameters.
+description: "This docusaurus page provides detailed information on how to load a stock" ticker to perform analysis, providing instructions on usage and descriptions of various parameters.
 keywords: